 We have to strengthen our driver heads for Bryson.

 At the speeds he gets to, there’s more stress, so his heads are reinforced – that’s the one thing we do differently for him.
-Bryson used our King LTD for a number of years before switching to the SpeedZone, but we recommended he didn’t hit a lot of practice balls with the earlier model.
+DeChambeau used our King LTD for a number of years before switching to the SpeedZone in 202, but we recommended he didn’t hit a lot of practice balls with the earlier model.

 We didn’t really want him trying to reach 200mph ball speed in his back yard during the pandemic – it just wasn’t quite as robust as our latest models.